NXT TakeOver: Chicago

-NXT TakeOver: Chicago was the 15th NXT TakeOver and inaugural TakeOver: Chicago professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's NXT brand division.
-The event aired exclusively on the WWE Network and took place on May 20, 2017, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois as part of that year's Backlash weekend.
+NXT TakeOver: Chicago was a 2017 professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental brand, NXT.
+It was the 15th NXT TakeOver event and the inaugural TakeOver: Chicago.
+It took place on Saturday, May 20, 2017, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois as part of that year's Backlash weekend and aired exclusively on the WWE Network.

 Five matches were contested at the event.
-In the main event, The Authors of Pain (Akam and Rezar) defeated DIY (Johnny Gargano and Tommaso Ciampa) in a Ladder match to retain the NXT Tag Team Championship.
+In the main event, The Authors of Pain (Akam and Rezar) defeated #DIY (Johnny Gargano and Tommaso Ciampa) in a Ladder match to retain the NXT Tag Team Championship.
 In other prominent matches, Pete Dunne defeated Tyler Bate to win the WWE United Kingdom Championship, Asuka defeated Nikki Cross and Ruby Riot in a triple threat match to retain the NXT Women's Championship, and Bobby Roode defeated Hideo Itami to retain the NXT Championship in the penultimate match.

 Production

 Background

-The event was held at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
+The 15th NXT TakeOver event was held at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.

-TakeOver was a series of professional wrestling shows that began in May 2014, as WWE's then-developmental league NXT held their second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of their NXT live specials.
-Announced on April 3, 2017, TakeOver: Chicago was scheduled as the 15th NXT TakeOver event and was held on May 20, 2017, as a support show for that year's Backlash pay-per-view.
-It was held at the Allstate Arena in Rosemont, Illinois.
-Rosemont is a suburb of Chicago from which the event takes its name.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's developmental brand, NXT, held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+Announced on April 3, 2017, TakeOver: Chicago was scheduled as the 15th TakeOver event and was held on Saturday, May 20, 2017, as a support show for that year's Backlash for the main roster.
+It took place at the same venue as Backlash in the Allstate Arena in Rosemont, Illinois, a suburb of Chicago from which the event took its name.
 Tickets went on sale April 8 through Ticketmaster.